ilesoft/png_generator/README.md

-This is a preliminary assignment to apply a summer job on Profit Software.
+This was a preliminary assignment to apply a summer job at Profit Software.
 I never did apply.